kingdonb/webservices/README.md

 ## Usage

-Best to test in a clean project via:
+I currently have it stored in github (soon ruby gems).
+Best to test in a clean project via "rails new test_app".

-rails new test_app

 If you have any issues using the gem from the repo follow these directions:

 https://github.com/bundler/bundler/blob/master/ISSUES.md